 Dr. Giordano graduated Magna Cum Laude from Boston College with a Bachelor of Science degree and received his D.M.D. degree from Tufts University School of Dental Medicine where he served as student council president.
 Following graduation, he entered a one-year general practice residency with an emphasis on dentistry for the handicapped.
-Upon completion of the residency program, he returned to Tufts University School of Dental Medicine and received his Certificate in Orthodontics in 1984.
+Upon completion of the residency program, he returned to Tufts University School of Dental Medicine to attend the postgraduate Orthodontic program and received his Certificate in Orthodontics.

 Dr. Giordano’s professional achievements and activities include:

 - Diplomate, American Board of Orthodontics (Board Certified)

 - Member of the American Association of Orthodontists, the Northeastern Society of Orthodontists, and the Tufts Association of Orthodontists

 - Member of the American Dental Association and the Massachusetts Dental Society